studio-thgie/phd.thgie.ch/notes/expose.md

 #### 4.4.3 Image reception
 As a historical analysis, research into the reception of the image, an important aspect of design rhetoric, is limited.
 This shortcoming can be balanced by the Horror-Game-Politics method, which is a source-critical approach that builds on research into the context.

-## 5. Timetable and pursued output
+	x## 5.
+Timetable and pursued output
 These are estimates and projections which might change during the actual research and writing process.

 ### 5.1 Timetable Overview